-Just be sure to do it during daylight and try avoiding Sofokleous Street, nothing bad will happen but we ended up here at around 8 in the evening and were the only girls in a sea of man.
+Just be sure to do it during daylight and try avoiding Sofokleous Street, nothing bad will happen but we ended up here at around 8 in the evening and were the only girls in a sea of men.

 Kolonaki – the posh area

 I have to admit this was one of my favorite areas in Athens, not very far from the center, right behind Syntagma Square on the left side, you will step into a whole different world.
-Here is where you’ll find all the embassies, posh shops and of course a lot of restaurants and places where you can go out for a coffee.
+One of the most picturesque neighborhoods in Athens.

 Places on hills, you will have to climb many sets of stairs or take the steep roads, but trust me you won’t feel a thing because you will be busy observing your surroundings.

-Sunset and a glass of wine on Lycabettus
+Sunset and a glass of wine on Lycabettus with panoramic views

 And if you’re here, don’t think too much and hop on, especially if it’s close to sunset, the 7 EUR for a round trip will sure pay off.
 You should know also that the funicular runs every 30 min and on top, you’ll find a bar, a restaurant and a small church that also hosts weddings (there was one actually when we went).

-If you go for sunset, the view will be absolutely stunning and you can treat yourself with a glass of wine with a view, just be aware that you will most certainly find a crowd waiting for the same thing as you.
+If you go for sunset, the view will be absolutely stunning and you can treat yourself to a glass of wine with a view, just be aware that you will most certainly find a crowd waiting for the same thing as you.